null

 How to Soundproof a Room

-The average STC of a typical wall in your house is 32, while many types of doors are much lower than that.
-Because doors are a weak point for sound, this lowers the overall effectiveness of sound blocking for your entire wall if there’s a door in it – even if it’s closed.
+The average STC rating of a typical wall in your house is 32, while rooms with specific soundproofing requirements will be 50+ or even 60+.
+An unsealed door is much lower than that.
+When the door is the weak point for sound, the effectiveness of the entire wall is compromised.

 Type of Door Does it Stop Airborne Noise?